mdjahidhasan009/React-Note/context.md

     };
 };
 ```
-Now, when the Context value changes, the component that uses anything from Context will still re-render: our unnamed component that we
+Now, when the context value changes, the component that uses anything from context will still re-render: our unnamed
-return from the withNavigationOpen function.
-But this component
-renders another component that is memoized.
-So if its props don't
+component that we return from the `withNavigationOpen` function.
+But this component renders another component that is
-change, it won't re-render because of this re-render.
-And the props won't
+memoized.
+So if its props don't change, it won't re-render because of this re-render.
+And the props won't change: those
-change: those that are spread are coming from "outside", so they won't
-be affected by the context change.
-And the open function is memoized
+that are spread are coming from "outside", so they won't be affected by the context change.
+And the open function is
-inside the Context provider itself.
-Our SomeHeavyComponent can safely use the openNav function: it
+memoized inside the Context provider itself.
+Our `SomeHeavyComponent` can safely use the openNav function: it won't
-won't re-render when the Context value changes.
+re-render when the context value changes.

 # will add
 https://advanced-react.com/examples/08/07